-Recently, the \textbf{Iterative Markovian Fitting} (IMF) procedure \citep{shi2023diffusion, peluchetti2023diffusion, gushchin2024adversarial} was introduced as the promising competitor to IPF.
-Contrary to IPF, the IMF starts from the stochastic process with the marginal matching property, while the optimality is achieved during the IMF iterations.
-Unlike the IPF procedure, the IMF procedure at each iteration decreases \textit{reverse} KL-divergence $\text{KL}(q||q^*)$ between the current approximation $q$ and the ground-truth Schrödigner Bridge $q^*$.
-This iterative procedure can also be seen as a generalization of rectified flows \citep{liu2022flow} to stochastic processes, which is used \citep{liu2023instaflow,yan2024perflow} for the modern foundational generative models such as Stable Diffusion 3 \citep{esser2024scaling}.
-In analogy to IPF, the IMF procedure may also accumulate errors but in approximating data distributions due to a nonperfect fit at each iteration, leading to losing marginal matching property.
+The \textbf{Iterative Markovian Fitting} (\textbf{IMF}) procedure \citep{shi2023diffusion, peluchetti2023diffusion, gushchin2024adversarial,ksenofontov2025categorical} emerged as a promising competitor to IPF.
+Contrary to IPF, IMF starts from a stochastic process satisfying the marginal matching property and iteratively achieving optimality.
+Each iteration of IMF decreases the \textit{reverse} KL-divergence $\text{KL}(q\|q^*)$ between the current approximation $q$ and the ground-truth SB $q^*$ (cf. with IPF).
+The approach generalizes rectified flows \citep{liu2022flow} to stochastic processes, which are employed \citep{liu2023instaflow,yan2024perflow} in modern foundational models such as Stable Diffusion 3 \citep{esser2024scaling}.
+Like IPF, IMF may also accumulate errors.
+Specifically, it may fail to approximate data distributions due to an imperfect fit at each iteration, causing the marginal matching property to be lost.

-In practice, the IMF is implemented as a bidirectional procedure alternating between learning forward and backward processes either by diffusion-based models in the \textbf{Diffusion} Schrödinger Bridge Mathcing (DSBM) algorithm \citep{shi2023diffusion} or GANs in \textbf{Adversarial} Schrödinger Bridge Matching (ASBM) algorithm \citep{gushchin2024adversarial}.
-This heuristic of alternating between learning forward and backward processes helps to stabilize the IMF training and overcome the accumulation of errors and loss of marginal matching property.
-In this work, we explore the theoretical aspects of this heuristic approach and make the following key contributions.

-\textbf{Main contributions}: We show that the heuristic bidirectional IMF procedure used in practice closely relates to IPF.
-Namely, we discover that it, in fact, \textit{secretly} utilizes IPF iterations.
-Due to this, we propose to call this bidirectional IMF procedure \textbf{Iterative Proportional Markovian Fitting} (IPMF) and \textit{conjecture} that it not only converges under more general settings than was previously thought but opens a promising way of developing a unified framework for solving the SB problem.

-\begin{enumerate}[leftmargin=*] \item \textbf{Theory I.} We theoretically prove that the IPMF procedure converges for 1-dimensional Gaussian distributions \wasyparagraph\ref{sec:1d-gaussians}.
-Even this proof is non-trivial and involves significant complexity, as IPF and IMF minimize different divergences, leading to interference.
-Specifically, the IPF decreases forward KL divergence at each iteration but may increase the reverse KL divergence, while IMF decreases forward KL divergence and may increase the reverse KL divergence.